itmat/Normalization/README.md

 - Sample directories (Sample_1, Sample_2, etc) can have any name.
 - Make sure the unaligned reads and alignment outputs (SAM files) are in each sample directory inside the `READS` folder.
 - All alignment files (SAM files) **MUST have the same name** across samples.
-- SAM files should have unique read ids.

 <pre>
 STUDY